reedmusic/teacher-tools/index.md

 5. **Print KO** randomly hides questions and answers, like a deletion test in a Knowledge Organiser. (**Print_A** shows answers)

 Adapted from the example and information in [Adam Boxer's blog](https://achemicalorthodoxy.wordpress.com/2018/08/18/retrieval-roulettes/).
 Links to many different examples at the bottom.

-### Instructions

-Written and video instructions to follow.

 ## MCQ Machine {#mcq}